 Studies show that the clothes are made by donation by the general public, who believe they are donating to a good cause to do their party to raise money for charities.
 But environmentalists are worried that the UK is obsessed with the ‘Fast Fashion’ industry.

 The clothes that do end up in Ghana are then sold second hand, creating money and jobs for the locals who go through each item, gathering sellable items to trade with.
-This is useful because that clothes majority of the clothes are being recycled and being put to good use, but can we say the same disposal PPE?
+This is useful because the majority of the clothes are being recycled and being put to good use, but can we say the same disposal PPE?
 Unfortunately no, this is a sad reality to comprehend when realising for the most part that the word ‘Disposable’ means that it isn’t recyclable.

 Should companies producing this disposable waste be fined?